 We have our standard operating model, and we have some things that are normally asked for just outside of this.
 Increasingly, however, we’re experiencing requests far beyond our standard servicing model.

-Investor servicing is an area where there's a demand and continuous drive by clients for us to provide more.
+Investor servicing is an area where there's a demand from clients for us to provide more.
 This is, in part, because there are increasing amounts of investors who haven’t invested in PE funds before and are allocating more money.
 Also, they all have different asks of what they want to receive from an investor reporting perspective.
 We view our ability to adapt quickly to evolving client needs as a key differentiator to our service provision.

 A good current example is in investor services reporting.
 There are many different tools out there to facilitate investor service reporting.
 Administrators use tools and drive their own technology development to build around them.
 Much of this comes back to data points and reporting at the investor level.

-We have lots of ongoing projects, all of which are triaged and planned either for this or upcoming quarters.
-As it goes, you can only do so much at one point in time.
-Specifically, a lot of what we have on the drawing board surrounds loans servicing.
-We’re one of the dominant players in the asset servicing space through our corporate trust group – we cover 70-80 percent of this market.
-For us in admin, we’re constantly mining data to allow us to service complex loan portfolios on a continuous and more efficient basis.
+We have lots of ongoing projects, but as it goes, you can only do so much at one time.
+A lot of what we have on the drawing board surrounds loans servicing.
+We’re one of the dominant players in the asset servicing space through our corporate trust group – we cover 70%-80% of this market.
+For us in administration, we’re constantly mining data to allow us to service complex loan portfolios continuously and efficiently.